dapplo/Dapplo.HttpExtensions/README.md

 - NuGet package: [![NuGet package](https://badge.fury.io/nu/Dapplo.HttpExtensions.svg)](https://badge.fury.io/nu/Dapplo.HttpExtensions)

 Sometimes you just want to access a service in the internet or on a local server.
-This project helps you to deal with a lot of difficult stuff like having a default proxy or even making a specify proxy possible.
+This project helps you to deal with a lot of difficult stuff, like having a default proxy or even making a specify proxy possible.
 Also it can handle Json communication, which a lot of REST based APIs use.

 Support for OAuth 2 is also build in, this is currently work in process but with some servers it should already be usable.